 Our curriculum and how it is taught

-Academically, we provide a general education befitting each learner’s talents and follows the National Curriculum or the Early Years Foundation Stage (EYFS) and, where appropriate, ‘P’ Levels.
+Academically, we provide a general education befitting each pupil’s talents and follows the National Curriculum or the Early Years Foundation Stage (EYFS) and, where appropriate, ‘P’ Levels.

-Our learners are taught in small groups of up to 5 or 6 pupils to a class depending on need.
-All learners follow the National Curriculum, delivered at their level of ability and personalised to their needs and interests.
+Pupil’s are taught in small groups of 5 or 6 per class depending on need.
+All pupils follow the National Curriculum, delivered at their level of ability and personalised to their needs and interests.
 The curriculum, which includes maths, English, science, computing and a broad range of other subjects, is planned, delivered and recorded around a 3-year cycle of half termly topics, ensuring pupils receive a good breadth and balance.

 In order to meet all of our pupil’s educational needs, we design a curriculum to suit every individual ensuring an exciting and meaningful experience, which we deliver through practical and visual learning.
 Our aim is to encourage your child to participate in class and enjoy learning, perhaps for the very first time.

 How we adapt the curriculum to meet the needs of your child

 We recognise that our pupils experience the curriculum in different ways and have different starting points.
 We make careful adjustments for your child in their classroom based on their statement or Educational, Health & Care plan and their baseline assessment, which happens within the first 6 weeks of them being here with us at school.

 Curriculum planning is carried out at 4 different levels of ability for each class topic and your child’s profile will help us to find the most suitable level for them.
 Our teachers develop Schemes of work for all subject areas within each of the 4 levels for each topic and incorporate the special interests of your child to ensure that the lessons are relevant and motivating for them.